 Skip to content

-How to Clean Wood Furniture Safely!
-Remove Dust, Grime, Cigarette Smoke, Mold, and Mildew (2023)
+Best Way to Clean Wood Furniture, Cigarette Smoke, Mold, and Mildew

-How to Clean Wood Furniture Safely!
-Remove Dust, Grime, Cigarette Smoke, Mold, and Mildew (2023)
+Best Way to Clean Wood Furniture, Cigarette Smoke, Mold, and Mildew

-The chemistry used to finish wood and formulate soaps has changed so drastically over the years that wood care instructions from previous generations are now totally obsolete.
+All of this is necessary to some extent since the chemistry used to finish wood and formulate soaps has changed so drastically over the years.
+As a result, wood care instructions from previous generations are likely obsolete now

-To put in perspective how outdated wood care products and advice have gotten, Murphy’s Oil Soap and the Ford Model T were invented around the same time (1910 and 1908.)
+To put this in perspective, Murphy’s Oil Soap and the Ford Model T were invented around the same time (1910 and 1908, respectively).
+Yet, to date, the former is still a favorite wood furniture cleaner option for most people.

 Unfortunately, since no one teaches cleaning science in school, very few people realize how drastically things have changed and how those changes make all the old-fashioned wood cleaning products and practices passé.

-In the absence of education, legend and lore prevail, leaving even experienced professionals scratching their heads as to which conflicting advice online to trust.
+In the absence of education, legend and lore prevail, leaving even experienced professionals scratching their heads as to which is the best way to clean wood furniture.

 Everyone’s heard the old advice: